Design Award 2012 - Best Resident Engagement Programme Housing Design Award 2012 - Best use of GLA

 proactively progressed regeneration.

 Bridport House (100% social rent) was delivered in 2011.
+The project forms the first phase of the wider Colville Estate masterplan.
 The site was identified by Karakusevic Carson Architects and designated the first phase of the programme, providing initially for 41 new build homes for social rent it enabled decant for the larger scale entire estate new build programme.
 We achieved planning approval in a 16 week fast track programme, meeting CfSH4, Lifetime Homes Standard and HCA grant funding with full resident backing.

 It is an exemplar of successfully combining MMC with a more robust aesthetic which was very popular with residents.
 It reinstated the variety and grain of the pre-existing warehouses, Victorian terraces and the Gainsborough Studios that characterises the neighbourhood – through height, massing and robust materials.